Aleksei Evert

-Aleksei Ermolaevich Evert (Алексе́й Ермола́евич Э́верт; Alexei Ewert; also written Everth or Ewarts; 4 March 1857 – 12 November 1918 or 10 May 1926) was an Imperial Russian general of Orthodox German extraction.
+Aleksei Ermolaevich Evert (Алексе́й Ермола́евич Э́верт; Alexei Ewert; also written Everth or Ewarts; 4 March 1857 – 12 November 1918 or 10 May 1926) was an Imperial Russian general of German descent.

 Early life and career

-Aleksei Ermolaevich Evert was born on March 4, 1857, in Moscow, his family was of nobility of Orthodox German ancestry.
+Aleksei Ermolaevich Evert was born on March 4, 1857, in Moscow, to a family of nobility with Orthodox German ancestry.
 He was born to Ermolai I. Evert in the small village of Smolinskoye in the Moscow Governorate.
 Aleksei graduated from the 1st Moscow Catherine II Cadet Corps in 1874 and the Alexandrovskoye Military School in 1876.
-After graduating, he served in the Volinsky Life-Guards Regiment.
+He then served in the Volinsky Life-Guards Regiment.

-He first saw military action in the Russo-Turkish War in 1877.
-After that in 1882, Evert graduated from the Nikolayev Academy of General Staff, after which he stayed and served at the Moscow Military District under the commander-in-chief of the military district, General Pontus Brevern-de la Gardie.
+He first saw military action in the Russo-Turkish War of 1877.
+In 1882, Evert graduated from the Nikolayev Academy of General Staff, after which he served at the Moscow Military District under the commander-in-chief of the military district, General Pontus Brevern-de la Gardie.
 In late 1882, Evert was made senior adjutant of the 3rd Infantry Division.
-In late March 1886, he was appointed to the Warsaw Military District, and he was made senior adjutant of the headquarters of the military district in November.
+In late March 1886, he was appointed to the Warsaw Military District and made senior adjutant of the headquarters of the military district in November.
 He later became commander of several minor Regiments before he was appointed staff officer of the Warsaw Military District again, this time for special assignments under the commander-in-chief Count Gurko.
 In late January 1893, he was appointed the chief of staff of the 10th Infantry Division.
-Then in late 1900, 1901, and late October 1903, he was made the chief of staff of the 11th, 14th and 5th Army Corps respectively.
+Then in late 1900, 1901, and late October 1903, he was made the chief of staff of the 11th, 14th and 5th Army Corps, respectively.

 Russo-Japanese War

 In 1904, General Evert took part in the Russo-Japanese War.
 About seven months into the war, he was made quartermaster-general of the Field Staff of the Commander-in-chief Admiral Yevgeni Alekseyev.
 In late March 1905, he was appointed the head of the headquarters of 1st Manchurian Army.
-After the war ended, he was awarded the Gold Sword for Bravery in 1906, for military distinction.
+At the end of the war, he was awarded the Gold Sword for Bravery in 1906, for military distinction.
 In mid April 1906, he was appointed the chief of staff of the 13th Army Corps, and later commander in 1908.
 In 1911, Evert was promoted to General of the Infantry, and in mid 1912, he was appointed the commander-in-chief of the Irkutsk Military District and ataman of the Transbaikal Cossack host.

-Upon appointed the commander of the Irkutsk Military District and the ataman of the Transbaikal Cossack host, Evert lived in the former house of a merchant (now the Actor's House).
-The military district headquartersand the director of the general on duty, were housed in the Fainberg house (now a half-ruined building on Khalturin Street).
+Upon being appointed commander of the Irkutsk Military District and the ataman of the Transbaikal Cossack host, Evert lived in the former house of a merchant (now the Actor's House).
+The military district headquarters and the director of the general on duty were housed in the Fainberg house (now a half-ruined building on Khalturin Street).